 Pandora hasn't added any dramatic features to the music streaming app since the big interface change and Chromecast support, but they have been putting in small but noticeable changes on a pretty regular basis.
 Today's update to version 5.2 focuses on expanding some of the latest functionality to tablets and expanding the sleep timer and alarm clock.

 First of all, both are now available on the tablet interface, which is handy for anyone who uses their tablet as a bedside companion.
+For all versions, the sleep timer can now be adjusted in increments of 15, 30, or 60 minutes, which is still a bit limited as these things go.

 In an odd bit of M&A news, the developers at Bitspin announced that the small company will be joining forces with Google.
 Whether Google has purchased the company outright or merely hired its Zurich-based development team isn't clear, but in either case, the big G will be benefitting from their impressive user interface experience soon.
 Google has not commented on the situation, and there is no dollar amount posted on the Bitspin website.